 The EUT shall be configured and operated in a mode representative of normal operation.
 If the EUT can operate using different transmission rates, the highest operational rate shall be used (e.g., such as would be generated by a moving vehicle).

 The measurement shall be performed with the EUT operating at its maximum rated power level.
+This test need not be performed at extreme test conditions.

 5.3.7.3 Method of measurement